-Large employer means an employer who employed an average of at least 101 employees on business days during the preceding calendar year and who employs at least 1 employee on the first day of the MLR reporting year.
-Subscriber refers to both the group market and the individual market.
-In the group market, subscriber means the individual, generally the employee, whose eligibility is the basis for the enrollment in the group health plan or policy and whose employer is generally responsible for the payment of premiums.
-In the individual market, subscriber means the individual who purchases an individual health plan or policy and who is generally responsible for the payment of premiums.
+Subscriber refers both the group market and the individual market.
+In the group market, subscriber means the individual, generally the employee, whose eligibility is the basis for the enrollment in the group health plan or policy and who is responsible for the payment of premiums.
+In the individual market, subscriber means the individual who purchases an individual health plan or policy and who is responsible for the payment of premiums.
+For example, Health and Safety Code section 1345(p) refers to subscriber in the context of plan contracts, which defines "plan contract" as "a contract between a plan and its subscribers or enrollees or a person contracting on their behalf pursuant to which health care services, including basic health care services, are furnished; and unless the context otherwise indicates it includes specialized health care service plan contracts; and unless the context otherwise indicates it includes group contracts."

-Unearned premium means the portion of the premium paid in the MLR reporting year that is intended to provide coverage during a period which extends beyond the MLR reporting year.
+Unearned premium means that portion of the premium paid in the MLR reporting year that is intended to provide coverage during a period which extends beyond the MLR reporting year.

-Unpaid claim reserves means reserves and liabilities established to account for claims that were incurred during the MLR reporting year but were not paid within 3 months of the end of the MLR reporting year.
+Unpaid Claim Reserves means reserves and liabilities established to account for claims that were incurred during the MLR reporting year but had not been paid within 3 months of the end of the MLR reporting year

-Disclosure and Reporting
+Subchapter A-Disclosure and Reporting